-All staff should endeavour to reduce additional barriers faced by children and young people who are LGBT by providing a safe space for them to speak out or share their concerns.
+All staff should endeavour to reduce additional barriers faced by children and young people who are LGBT or gender questioning by providing a safe space for them to speak out or share their concerns.

 LGBT inclusion is part of the Relationships Sex Education curriculum at Milton Abbey.